ELY3M/elys-switch-guide.github.io/docs/extras/autorcm.md

 1. Boot Hekate
 2. Go to `Tools`
-3. At the bottom of the page, tap `Arch Bit • AutoRCM • Touch • Pkg1/2`
+3. At the bottom of the page, tap `Arch Bit Â• AutoRCM Â• Touch Â• Pkg1/2`
 4. Then tap `AutoRCM`.
 It will show a little `ON` next to the option once you have done this.

 &nbsp;
 &nbsp;

 !!! tip "How to disable AutoRCM"

 1. Boot Hekate
 2. Go to `Tools`
-3. At the bottom of the page, tap `Arch Bit • AutoRCM • Touch • Pkg1/2`
+3. At the bottom of the page, tap `Arch Bit Â• AutoRCM Â• Touch Â• Pkg1/2`
 4. Then tap `AutoRCM`.
 It will show a little `OFF` next to the option once you have done this